intel/dffml/docs/arch/alice/discussion/0023/reply_0035.md

 - did:githubkey: similar to peerdid.
 Rename method and you have the did:key.
 And you know how to go verify by treating this the cut off prefix of the method name as an inlut to your did verifying/whatever it is that peerdid lobrary does and do it via a dataflow / system context for each lookup with dataflow as class method being the sepefic type of key (the prefix, so github or keybase, ideally keybase
+- Be true to yourself via which organizations tou align with and how your shared effort can overlap with your strategic plans / principles/ passions